Linuxfabrik/monitoring-plugins/check-plugins/ipmi-sel/README.md

 Checks the IPMI System Event Log (SEL) for entries and alerts when events are found.
 Entries can be filtered by regex using `--ignore`.
 To clear the SEL after resolving issues, run `ipmitool sel clear`.
 Requires root or sudo.

+**Important Notes:**

+* Tested on Supermicro BMC and HPE iLO
+* Requires hardware with an IPMI interface
+* `Discrete` sensors support is not implemented.
+* Requires the `ipmitool` command-line tool to be installed.

 **Data Collection:**

 * Executes `ipmitool sel elist` locally or against a remote BMC/iLO via IPMI over LAN